aurelia/cli/README.md

-# This project is DEPRECATED and no longer MAINTAINED any more.
+# This project is DEPRECATED and no longer MAINTAINED.

 use [Aurelia Bundler](http://github.com/aurelia/bundler) for bundling Aurelia application